Banner AvioConsult

 Piper PA 44-180

-Saab SF-340
+Saab SF-340B

 Engine Failure Related Accidents

-Accident investigation reports that were reviewed by AvioConsult during the research for the paper 'Staying Alive with a Dead Engine' and for the Report 'Airplane Control after Engine Failure' and that do not present the real cause of the accidents and hence do not recommend the appropriate improvements to really improve aviation safety, are briefly discussed below.
-It became clear that neither the mishap pilots nor the accident investigators and in some cases not even the airplane manufacturers knew about the real value and the limitations of air minimum control speed VMCA (and of takeoff safety speed V2) for the controllability and performance of their airplane following an engine failure or while an engine was inoperative.
+AvioConsult reviewed more than 400 accident investigation reports and concluded that none of them presented the real cause of the accidents and hence did not recommend the appropriate improvements to really improve aviation safety, see below.
+It became clear that neither the mishap pilots nor the accident investigators and in some cases not even the writers of airplane flight manuals and courseware knew about the real value and the limitations of air minimum control speed VMCA (and of takeoff safety speed V2) for the controllability and performance of their airplane following an engine failure or while an engine was inoperative.
+A number of training manuals were also reviewed and are also briefly discussed.

-The sole purpose of publishing the comments here is to help prevent accidents after engine failure from happening again.
+The sole purpose of publishing the comments below is to help prevent accidents after engine failure from happening again.
 Please feel free to read or download and learn from these comments.
 Please do not hesitate to ask any questions remaining.

-All of the theory that is needed to understand the comments presented below can be found in the Report 'Airplane Control after Engine Failure' by AvioConsult.
-This was introduced on the products page.
+All of the theory that is needed to understand the comments presented below can be found in the Paper Airplane Control and Accident Investigation after Engine Failure by AvioConsult.
+Please refer to the Downloads page.

 Please read the copyright and liability disclaimers here first.